-Markus Ritter: a dark Knight on Kickstarter
+Markus Ritter preview: a dark Knight on Kickstarter

 Is it wise to back a Kickstarter campaign after only watching a trailer?